Track and Trace for Governments

 Amazon

-Similarly, Amazon has presented plans to allocate billions of dollars to curb the sale of counterfeit, expired, and hazardous products across its platforms.
 Recognizing the potential risk to its trusted brand status, Amazon acknowledges the necessity of ensuring the safety of its merchandise.
 In a proactive move, the company invested $1.2 billion and hired 15,000 people for the initiative.
-As a result, the number of spurious attempts to create new selling accounts on Amazon dropped from 6 million in 2020 to 800,000 in 2022.
+As a result, the number of spurious attempts to create new selling accounts on Amazon dropped from 6 million in 2020 to 700 thousand in 2023.

 Takeaway

-Despite these advancements, it is important to emphasise that these models still require support from the state.
+Despite these advancements, it is important to emphasize that these models still require support from the state.
 For example, the initiative gained increased credibility when Amazon partnered with the US Chamber of Commerce and US Customs and Border Protection.
 They presented the collaborative Shop Smart consumer awareness campaign, which reached over 70 million American consumers.